ccao-data/data-architecture/dbt/models/shared_columns.md

 Illinois Housing Development Authority's Affordability Risk Index.

 It is unclear of IHDA's data timeline.
 Year currently refers to year of their data construction.
+0's in the database refer to information without enough data
 {% enddocs %}

 ## school_district_elementary_avg_rating